 English Bay is one of the most scenic Vancouver points of interest.
 It’s located in Stanley Park and reachable via the Seawall.
 As you travel around the Seawall, take a break from your Vancouver sightseeing tour to enjoy the view.

-If you’re visiting during the summer, English Bay is one of the best places to visit in Vancouver for water activities.
+If you’re visiting during the summer, English Bay Beach is one of the best places to visit in Vancouver for water activities.
 Rent a kayak and go for a ride around the waters or join a scuba diving tour and explore life under the water.
 If you’re not feeling active, the area is also home to some great restaurants and pubs with views of the bay.

 Navigate the maze at VanDusen Botanical Garden